christianallen3710/christianallen3710/Readme.md

 ---

+>> #### I've been a Gear-Headed Machine-Loving member of the Human-Race ever-since I CAN; remember, and my first love was and always has been machines.
+As the Comedian Ron White said, "You got a car that's broke you fix it, a tractor that's stuck you can pull it out, a home appliace that's malfunctioning you can replace it, but you can't fix stupid."
+And as the character Forest Gump said "Stupid is, as Stupid Does."
+As I say "Never call someone else stupid, as pointing a finger creates 3 pointing back at you and a thumb pointing to GOD/ or higher power that happends to live in the sky for some reason, effectivly saying, "I am 3 times more stupid, than that person over there, and there's a higher power resposible who is also stupid" which sounds like non-sense now that i've typed it out and read it back silently to myself.

+---

-> #### I've been a Gear Head since I CAN remember, and my first love was and always has been machines.
-After being a small engine mechanic and working up to heavy equipment, as an Oiler/Fueler and working up to Lowboy Heavy Haul Trucker for various construction and trucking companies, a brilliant idea came to me and I've been a wanna be, working diligently, becoming a Software Engineer, Programmer, Innovator, desparatly hoping for a mericle, living on a shoe string, working 24/7, broke, broken, defeated, battered and suprisingly hopeful that all of my dreams are coming true and soon.
+>> After being a small engine mechanic and working up to heavy equipment, as an Oiler/Fueler and working up to Lowboy Heavy Haul Trucker for various construction and trucking companies, a brilliant idea came to me and I've been a wanna be, working diligently, becoming a Software Engineer, Programmer, Innovator, desparatly hoping for a mericle, living on a shoe string, working 24/7, broke, broken, defeated, battered and suprisingly hopeful that all of my dreams are coming true and soon, **unique X-Press-ION; of a unique individual, with li-ber-ty and just-ice for all.**

->>

 ---